Boulders (album): Release and promotion

 Despite being completed in 1971, Boulders was delayed for release until 1973 due to Wood's busy schedule with the Move, Electric Light Orchestra and then Wizzard.
 Wood's then manager, Don Arden, was particularly demanding that the release of Boulders was delayed, to avoid it clashing with the Move's material.
 In March 1973, the same month Wizzard released Wizzard Brew, United Artists Records printed a message in Billboard that described the soon-to-be-released Boulders as "an album of which the like you have never heard", describing advance reviews of the record as suggesting the album "could change the face of popular music.
 We'll leave that to history to decide."
 An advertisement in Melody Maker ran with the message: "There are solo albums and there are solo albums."

-In July 1973, Boulders was released by Harvest Records in the United Kingdom.
+Boulders was released on 20 July 1973 by Harvest Records in the United Kingdom.
 It peaked at number 15 on the UK Albums Chart, staying on the chart for eight weeks.
-"When Gran'Ma Plays the Banjo" had been released as a single in February 1972, with "Wake Up" as the B-side, but it failed to chart.
-More successful was the second single "Dear Elaine", with "Songs of Praise" as the B-side, which reached number 18 on the UK Singles Chart in August 1973 and stayed on the chart for eight weeks.
+"When Gran'Ma Plays the Banjo" had been released as a single on 18 January 1972, with "Wake Up" as the B-side, but it failed to chart.
+More successful was the second single "Dear Elaine", with "Songs of Praise" as the B-side, released a week after the album, which reached number 18 on the UK Singles Chart in August 1973 and stayed on the chart for eight weeks.
 In the United States, Boulders was released that October by United Artists Records.
 The label supported the album by sending eight upper-echelon executives to twenty-five American cities to promote it, while Wood further promoted the record by touring the United States in March 1974.
 The album reached number 176 on the US Billboard 200, peaking in December and staying on the chart for six weeks.

 Boulders was re-released in 2007 by EMI, who added a rough mix of "Dear Elaine" as a bonus track.
 This version of the album was remastered and featured a sixteen-page booklet with extensive liner notes.
 Wood later explained in an interview with The Telegraph that EMI did not inform him they were going to reissue the album, nor did they invite him to the remastering sessions, which were undertaken at Abbey Road Sessions.
 He explained: "Record companies seem to get the rights to put these old tracks out, but why didn't they ring me and say, 'Do you want to be involved in this?', or give me the tapes and let me do the remix myself?
 I mean, they're my songs.
 It would be nice to get them to sound the way I want them to."
 Boulders was later included as one of five Wood albums in the 2015 box set Original Album Series.
 The musician also included "Dear Elaine" and "Miss Clarke and the Computer" on his retrospective compilation Music Box in 2011.